dhhwdark/matter-demo/esp32/thermometer_direct/README.md

 The ESP_TLS_CLIENT_SESSION_TICKETS should be set.
 It is set by default.

 # configure HOST
-You need to configure HOST to access to update temperature from menuconfig
+You need to use menuconfig to configure HOST where the device will send a HTTP POST reqeust to update temperature.

 # configure SSID and Password
 You need to configure WiFi SSID and its password for your test by referring the https_request example of ESP-IDE